razmishra/DSA-Java/Assignments/LinkedList/Singly_Linked_List_Questions.md

 Input: 1 -> 1 -> 2 -> 3 -> 3
 Output: 1 -> 2 -> 3
 ```

-### Explanation:
-Since the list is sorted, duplicates will always be adjacent.
-Traverse the list once, compare the current node’s value with the next node’s value, and skip nodes that have duplicate values.

 ---

 ## 2. Find the Middle of the Linked List